All posts

 The Added Complexity

-Every additional jurisdiction in the banking chain adds reporting obligations:
+Every additional jurisdiction in the chain adds reporting obligations:

-The European intermediary path makes sense when the founder has genuine EUR revenue streams.
-Using European accounts purely as a pass-through for USD→TRY conversion adds complexity without clear benefit.
+Bottom line: the European intermediary path makes sense when you have real EUR revenue streams.
+Using N26 or Revolut as a pass-through for USD to TRY conversion adds complexity for no clear benefit.

 Get structural patterns other founders miss